This course requires 2 options.

 Feeling Free Recorded in 2020

-At L1 the Music Works topics were comprised of short assignments.
-At L2 the Music Works is an external exam which is worth 6 credits.
-It has the bonus of literacy credits attached to it.
-We focus on 1950s Jazz, focusing on Dave Brubeck's Take 5.
-The context of this covers a range of social issues such as Jazz and the Civil Rights Movement.
-We also look at the development of Progressive Rock focusing on Pink Floyd's Dark Side of the Moon.
+For the Music Works External, we focus on 1950s Jazz, delving into the magnificent album Time Out by Dave Brubeck.
+The context of this covers a range of social issues such as the Civil Rights Movement and the Cold War.
+We also look at the development of Progressive Rock focusing on Pink Floyd's concept album Dark Side of the Moon and it's crazy use of state of the art recording techniques and psychedelic stage shows.

-For those that excel in theory there are 2 external exams.
-An accurate understanding of music reading, and theory are essential if you wish to do one of the externals.
+For those that excel in theory, there are 2 other external exams.
+An accurate understanding of music reading, and theory are essential if you wish to do either the Aural or the Score Reading External.

 Ziad performing his Group Piece "Live High" at the musical extravaganza 2019